 I must admit.
-It’s not always funny — not laugh out loud funny at least, because the jokes have grown stale by now.
+It’s not always funny — not laugh out loud funny at least, because the jokes grew stale over time.
 They are still new to someone I suppose.

-But, especially when it’s said as an indictment that pastors have it “easy” it can even hurt.
-That’s probably true even more for my pastor friends in smaller churches where they carry the weight of multiple staff positions and have more than one job.
+But when it was said as an indication that pastors have it “easy” it can even hurt.
+That’s probably true more for my pastor friends in smaller churches where they carry the weight of multiple staff positions and have more than one job.

 What does a pastor do when not preaching?

-The answer for pastors is — lots of things.
+The answer for pastors is — they do lots of things.
 Lots.
 A day is seldom the same.

 The pastor wears many hats.
 Some of them of which you may not even be aware.